 Click here to register

-ADULT LEARN TO RIDE CLASS
+ADULT LEARN-TO-RIDE CLASS

 This is a class for adults or teens who have either not yet learned how to ride a bike, or learned a long time ago but want a refresher on the basics of balancing, pedaling and steering.
 Our trained instructors are friendly, patient, and will help you get off to a great start in a safe, non-judgmental environment.